 ICMR clears the air around prices of COVID-19 testing kits

 New Delhi, Apr 27: There has been a controversy over the testing kits that India has ordered from China.
-The ICMR in an advisory said that some states have raised issues regarding their performance during the testing exercise tat they have undertaken.
+The ICMR in an advisory said that some states have raised issues regarding their performance during the testing exercise that they have undertaken.
 ICMR, thereafter also evaluated the kits of Guangzhou Wondfo Biotech and Zhuhai Livzon Diagnostics in field conditions.
-The results have show wide variation in their sensitivity, despite early promise of good performance for surveillance purposes.
+The results have shown wide variation in their sensitivity, despite early promise of good performance for surveillance purposes.

 The ICMR said that in view of this the states are advised to stop using these kits procured from the above mentioned companies and return them to be sent back to their suppliers.